MarynaKach/JavaRush-SecondProject-Iland/README.md

 Packages and Class description
 ------------------------------

-In root package there tow packages: main and resource.
+In root package there are tow packages: main and resource.
 Package resource contains file game.properties.
 There are all parameters of Animals, Grass and Island in this file.
 Package main contains packages: consoleui, enums, game, service, species.
 Consoleui package contains two classes:
-        - ConsoleDialogue, for communications with User, -cScannerSingletone, for typing and reading information from User.
+        - ConsoleDialogue, for communications with User, -ScannerSingleton, for typing and reading information from User.
 Enums contains 5 enums:
         - Actions(enumeration of action that Animal are able to do),
         - AnimalEnum (enumeration of type of Animals),